Cubing-at-Home/cubingathome-bot/README.md

 # Cubing At Home Discord Bot
 [![Discord](https://img.shields.io/discord/690084292323311720.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/FWcJFNFMAn)

-This is the custom bot created for the Cubing@Home Discord server.
+This is the custom bot originally created for the Cubing@Home Discord server, but constantly expanding with more cubing-related features.

 ## Commands

 ### `scramble` *$event* *$number*

-**Returns a set number of randomly generated scrambles.**
+**Returns a set number of randomly generated scrambles, AND scramble previews available for 30 seconds after being called**

 *$event* (**NOT** case sensitive):